 In 1986, Connelly played a teenager in the fantasy film, ‘Labyrinth’.
 Her performance in the movie was highly criticized and the movie itself bombed at the box office but it became a cult film later.

 In 1990, Connelly’s parents encouraged her to join back movies and she left Stanford to act in ‘The Hot Spot’.
-Although the movie did not achieve commercial success but her performance in the movie earned critics’ appreciation.
+Although the movie did not achieve commercial success, her performance in the movie earned critics’ appreciation.

-Connelly’s next big movies were released in 1991––romantic comedy ‘Career Opportunities’ in which she worked opposite Frank Whaley and Disney’s ‘The Rocketeer’.
-Both the movies failed to take her career to new heights.
+Connelly’s next big movies were released in 1991––the romantic comedy ‘Career Opportunities’ in which she worked opposite Frank Whaley and Disney’s ‘The Rocketeer’.
+Both movies failed to take her career to new heights.

 In 1996, Connelly did the most controversial intimate scene with her co-star John Malkovich in the movie ‘Mulholland Falls’, in which she played the role of his mistress who gets mysteriously murdered.

-Connelly took a break from the commercial cinema and did a low budget film, ‘Inventing the Abbotts’, for which she gained critical acclaim.
+Connelly took a break from commercial cinema and did a low-budget film, ‘Inventing the Abbotts’, for which she gained critical acclaim.
 The following year, she did ‘Dark City’, and her performance as ‘femme fatale Emma’ charmed everyone.

 She did ‘House of Sand and Fog’ in 2003, which was based on a novel by the author Andre Dubus III.
 She played the role of an abandoned wife who feels lost and lonely.